cheungdzinyung/address/README.md

 Other than the suggested UX hints provided, the additional features implemented included:

 - Automatic sorting of data (ascending order by last name)
-- Search and filter of summary list (by first or last name)
+- Filtering of contact list by user input (by first or last name)
 - Loading screen when fetching data
 - Unit testing with Jest
 - E2E testing with Cypress